 Whenever the carrying amount of an asset exceeds its recoverable amount, an impairment loss is recognized.
 Recoverable amounts are estimated for individual assets or, if it is not possible, for the cash-generating unit to which the asset belongs.
-Each group of the Group's equipment installed in customer sites is considered as a cash-generating unit.
-Recoverable amount represents the value in use, determined as the present value of estimated future cash flows expected to be generated from the continued use of the assets.
+Recoverable amount represents the greater of the fair value less cost to sell and the value in use.
+Value in use is determined as the present value of estimated future cash flows expected to be generated from the continued use of the assets.
 The estimated cash flows are projected using growth rates based on historical experience and business plans and are discounted using pretax discount rates that reflect the current assessment of the time value of money and the risks specific to the assets.